digitalocean/webhook-sdk-javascript/README.md

 Use `Signature.parse` and `signature.verify` to verify an incoming webhook payload request.

+**Important:** Make sure to pass the body of the request to `signature.verify` **raw** without formatting it to avoid slight mismatches and thus failures to verify the signature.
+By default, your HTTP server might parse the incoming JSON and provide an object in the body.
+The example below uses `express.raw` specifically to prevent that.

 ```js
 const { Signature, HTTPHeaderSignature } = require('@digitalocean/webhook-sdk')
 const express = require('express');